For last year’s words belong to last year’s language. And next year’s words await another voice. – T.S. Eliot

 Year end reflection:

-The purpose of this year end reflection is not to be hard on yourself.
+The purpose of this year end reflection is not to be hard on yourself or beat yourself up about how you could have done better.
 No.

 Some categories I recommend and that you can use are: